Duterte's crackdown: 6 stories from the front lines

 Sometimes 30 new patients come in each day, but at most they're only able to discharge seven.

-"Most of them are here because of fear," he says.
+"Most of them are here because of fear," he tells CNN's Ivan Watson.
 "The crackdown (has) made them fear that they will be incarcerated or even worse, killed."

 He says his staff is finding the huge number of patients tough to deal with.